nuriel77/iri-playbook/docs/securityhardening.rst

 Browse the filesystem to select your private key.
 Enter the password, and that's about it.

-Now, everytime you connect to the server using Putty you should not be asked to enter the password again.
+From now on, every time you connect to the server using Putty you will not be asked to enter the password.

 Disabling Password Authentication